rreece/rreece.github.io/moving-naturalism-forward-2012-minutes/01-introductions.md

     So far neuroscience has been successful at the "maps problem" making finer resolution maps of the brain, but not yet many conceptual advances.

-    David doesn't have a book, but like others here, he has published several articles in peer reviewed journals. [^DavidArticles]
+    David doesn't have a book, but like others here, he has published several articles in peer-reviewed journals. [^DavidArticles]

 13. **Jennifer Ouellette** - Science writer.
 Recoiled from an evangelical religious family.
     Married to Sean Carroll.